rememberSoftwares/yacana/README.md

 Question is about plants
 ```

-See how the LLM had an "intense" reflexion about the subject.
-This is verry good.
-You want LLMs to do reasonning like this.
-It will improves the overall result for the next Tasks to solve.
+See how the LLM had an "intense" reflection on the subject.
+This is very good.
+You want LLMs to do reasoning like this.
+It will improve the overall result for the next Tasks to solve.

-▶️The prompt engineering technics used here are:
+▶️The prompt engineering techniques used here are:
-1. **Make it think** : Using the expression "Explain your reasoning." makes it generate a logical answer.
-Note that if the model is bad at reasonning or makes a mistake during this step it may result in extremly bad situations.
-But fear not, failsafes can be built to limit bad reasoning.
-For instance having another LLM check the logic and interracting with the original Agent (see GroupSolve later on) to show it its mistake or you can give tools to the Agent that will help it achieve the truth and not rely soly on his reasonning abilities (see Tools later on).
+1. **Make it think**: Using the expression "Explain your reasoning." makes it generate a logical answer.
+Note that if the model is bad at reasoning or makes a mistake during this step it may result in extremely bad situations.
+But fear not, failsafe can be built to limit bad reasoning.
+For instance, having another LLM check the logic and interacting with the original Agent (see GroupSolve later on) to show it its mistake or you can give tools to the Agent that will help it achieve the truth and not rely soly on his reasoning abilities (see Tools later on).
-2. **Making it two shots** : Now that we have 2 Tasks instead of one, the second one only focuses on on task : "yes" or "no" interpretation of the result of Task1.
+2. **Making it two shots**: Now that we have 2 Tasks instead of one, the second one only focuses on one task: "yes" or "no" interpretation of the result of Task1.
 Cutting objectives in multiple Tasks gives better performance.
-This why using an agentic framework is great but it's also why it's consuming a lot of tokens and having "free to run" local LLMs is great !
+This why using an agentic framework is great but it's also why it's consuming a lot of tokens and having "free to run" local LLMs is great!

 ### Cleaning the history

-Keeping the self reflection prompt and associated answer is always good.
+Keeping the self-reflection prompt and the associated answer is always good.
 It helps gardrailing the model.
 But the "yes"/"no" router on the other hand adds unnecessary noise in the Agent's history.
-Moreover local models dont have huge context window size, so removing useless interaction is always good.
+Moreover, local models don't have huge context window sizes, so removing useless interactions is always good.
-The "yes"/"no" router is only useful on the moment but we shoul make the Agent forget it ever happend after it answered.
+The "yes"/"no" router is only useful on the moment but we should make the Agent forget it ever happened after it answered.
 No need to keep that.
-This is why the Task class offers an optionnal parameter : `forget=False`.
+This is why the Task class offers an optional parameter: `forget=False`.

 Update the router line with this new parameter:
 ```python
 router_answer: str = Task(f"To summarize in one word, was the question about plants ?
 Answer ONLY by 'yes' or 'no'.",
      agent1, forget=True).solve().content
 ```
 Now, even though you cannot see it, the Agent doesn't remember solving this Task.
-In the next section we'll see how to access and manipulate the history.
-Then, you'll be able to see what the Agent remembers !
+In the next section, we'll see how to access and manipulate the history.
+Then, you'll be able to see what the Agent remembers!

 ### Demo time

-For this demo we'll make a simple app that takes a user query (HF replacing the static string by a python `input()` if you wish) that checks if the query is about plants.
+For this demo, we'll make a simple app that takes a user query (HF replacing the static string by a Python `input()` if you wish) that checks if the query is about plants.
 If it is not we end the workflow there.
 However, if it is about plants the flow will branch and search if a plant type/name was given.
 If it was then it is extracted and knowledge about the plant will be shown before answering the original question.
 If not it will simply answer the query as is.

 ![plant1B](https://github.com/user-attachments/assets/e479e74c-c4f4-4942-a8b5-bd06b377af8c)

 Read from bottom ⬇️ to top ⬆️.
-(Although the Agent and question are defined globaly at the top)
+(Although the Agent and question are defined globally at the top)

 ```python
 @todo imports